wpilibsuite/frc-docs/source/docs/software/commandbased/organizing-command-based.rst

 Notice how since we are in the ``Intake`` class, we no longer refer to ``intake``; instead, we use the ``this`` keyword to refer to the current instance.

 Since we are inside the ``Intake`` class, technically we can access ``private`` variables and methods directly from within the ``runIntakeCommand`` method, thus not needing intermediary methods.
 (For example, the ``runIntakeCommand`` method can directly interface with the motor controller objects instead of calling ``set()``.)
-On the other hand, these intermediary methods can reduce code duplication and increase encaspulation.
+On the other hand, these intermediary methods can reduce code duplication and increase encapsulation.
 Like many other choices outlined in this document, this tradeoff is a matter of personal preference on a case-by-case basis.

 Using this new factory method in command groups and button bindings is highly expressive: